Forgot password

 As decks in Pokémon TCG Pocket only have 20 cards, you’ll likely be able to build most of the decks in this list or at least find a working variant of them.
 Full card lists will vary depending on where you look, but we’ll include our best deck lists as we create them, so check back.

 If you’re missing a key card and you’re out of packs or points, take a look at Wonder Pick and see if you can spin the wheel to get a copy from a friend.
-It’s not guaranteed that you’ll get the card you need, of course, but strong cards can appear in Wonder Pick, so it’s worth checking.

 We’ve ranked these competitive decks from worst to best, but all seven are competitively viable and worth trying out if you have the cards ready to go.
 They all have vastly different playstyles, with some being purely offensive and others offering solid control over your opponent.

-7) Marowak ex
+7) Venusaur ex

 Erica, Lilligant, and Venusaur ex Pokémon TCG Pocket cards.

 Venusaur ex is one of the best starters in the game.
-Images via The Pokémon Company.
-Remix by Dot Esports
+Images via The Pokémon Company, remix by Dot Esports

 Out of all the starter Pokémon decks, Venusaur ex stands out from the crowd.
 It has high potential damage, alongside plenty of Energy control and self-healing abilities.
+It’s also fun to play, offering plenty of flexibility and survivability.

 Featuring the maximum copies of Bulbasaur, Ivysaur, and Venusaur ex, this deck usually features the Lilligant line for extra Energy movement or the Victreebel line for additional control.
 Venusaur ex is a tank in terms of HP, and the extra utility of Giant Bloom healing while doing damage is invaluable.